Home/Boxing

 feature-image

-30 fights, 30 victories, 28 knockouts, and world titles in three different weight divisions!
-Gervonta Davis might be the only true boxing superstar of the current generation.
-The hard-hitting southpaw has been ruling the boxing world ever since he made his debut 12 years ago and on March 1st, he will be looking to add another distinction to his illustrious career.
+With 30 fights, 30 victories, 28 knockouts, 1 draw, and world titles in three different weight divisions, Gervonta Davis might be the only true boxing superstar of the current generation.
+The hard-hitting southpaw has been ruling the boxing world ever since he made his debut 12 years ago, and on November 14, ‘Tank’ will be looking to add another distinction to his illustrious career.

-While a bout against Lamont Roach Jr. doesn’t sound like a spectacle, it is a big deal for Tank, given the fact that 2025 might be his last year in boxing.
-The 30-year-old has already amassed a substantial net worth in his outstanding career and would like to earn as much as he can before bowing out of the sport for good.
-If we look at his past decisions and endorsements, we can expect another blockbuster year for the WBA lightweight champion.
+While a bout against Jake Paul doesn’t sound like a spectacle, it is a big deal for Gervonta Davis, especially because it’s a high-profile exhibition fight, which will pay handsomely.
+Regardless, the 30-year-old has already amassed a substantial net worth in his outstanding career and is looking to earn as much as he can before bowing out of the sport for good.
+If we look at his past decisions and endorsements, we can expect another blockbuster year for the WBA lightweight champion, but let’s take a look at his bank balance for now.

 ADVERTISEMENT